elasticio/sailor-nodejs/README.md

  - Call the shutdown hook, parameters that are passed is from the startup results or ``{}`` if nothing was returned
  - Errors are ignored
  - If shutdown hook won't complete within 60 seconds then container will be killed
- - As soon as user pressed stop, task is marked as inactive and hooks will start responding with the error to possible data
+ - As soon as user pressed stop, task is marked as inactive and 'webhooks gateway' will start responding with the error to possible data

 TBD - log for shutdown hooks?